jnny1707/Jenny-s-Thesis/README.md

 Thesis title: Detection of Appearance-Based Tweets Mentioning U.S. Politicians with fastText and VADER

-This repository contains the code for our thesis, which investigates the differences in how female and male politicians are referred to in regard to their physical appearance on Twitter.
-For this, we propose a new experimental method called Scoring Appearance with FastText (SAFT) that estimate the amount of appearance-based language that is present in a tweet.
+This repository contains the code for our thesis.
+The thesis investigates how politicians in the U.S. are discussed on Twitter.
+More specific, we want to find out the difference in how female and male politicians are referred to in regard to their physical appearance on the platform.
+For this, we propose a new experimental method called Scoring Appearance with FastText (SAFT) that estimate the presence of appearance-based language in a tweet.
 Additionally, we do an analysis to determine how the sentiment (positive, neutral or negative) is expressed in the tweets.
-Based on approx. 3M tweets (5M tweets were retrieved using the Tweepy API.
-These were preprocessed down to 3M).
+Based on approx 3M tweets (5M tweets were retrieved using the Tweepy API, which are preprocessed down to 3M).

 Findings:
 Female politicians have about 2 percentage points more tweets that contain more appearance-based language than male politicians.